Score-Based Density Estimation from Pairwise Comparisons: Background

 In the context of decision theory, the random utility model (RUM) represents the decision maker's stochastic utility $U$ as the sum of a deterministic utility and a stochastic perturbation \citep{train2009discrete},

 where $u : \mathcal{X} \rightarrow \mathbb{R}$ is a deterministic \emph{utility function}, $W$ is a stochastic noise process, and the choice space $\mathcal{X}$ is a compact subset of $\mathbb{R}^d$.
 Given a set $\mathcal{C} \subset \mathcal{X}$ of possible alternatives, the decision maker selects an alternative $\x \in \mathcal{C}$ by solving the noisy utility maximization problem: $\x \sim \arg\max_{\x' \in \mathcal{C}} U(\x')$.
-Pairwise comparison is the most common form of choice data and corresponds to assuming that the choice set contains only two alternatives, $\mathcal{C} = (\x, \x')$.
+Pairwise comparison is the most common form of choice data and corresponds to assuming that the choice set contains only two alternatives, $\mathcal{C} = \{\x, \x'\}$.
 The decision maker chooses $\x$ from $\mathcal{C}$, denoted by $\x \succ \x'$, if $u(\x) + w(\x) > u(\x') + w(\x')$ for a given realization $w$ of $W$.
-It is often assumed that $W$ is independent across $\x$, leading to so-called Fechnerian models \citep{becker1963stochastic}, where the choice distribution conditional on $\mathcal{C}$ reduces to $F(u(\x) - u(\x'))$, with $F$ denoting the cumulative distribution function of $W(\x) - W(\x')$.
+It is often assumed that $W$ is independent across $\x$, leading to so-called Fechnerian models \citep{becker1963stochastic}, where the choice distribution conditional on $\mathcal{C}$ reduces to $F(u(\x) - u(\x'))$, with $F$ denoting the cumulative distribution function of $W(\x') - W(\x)$.

 Psychophysical experiments suggest that human perception of numerical magnitude follows a logarithmic scale \citep{dehaene2003neural}.
 Assuming a RUM with utility function $u(\x) = \log p(\x)$, the model’s noise becomes additive in the log-transformed beliefs.
-In this paper, we consider two RUMs, explicitly including the noise level, as it is crucial for identifying $p(\x)$.
+In this paper, we consider two RUMs, explicitly including the noise level, as it is crucial for identifying $p(\x)$\footnote{Exact identification of $p(\x)$ requires knowing both the correct noise family and noise level.
+We consider the noise to be known; see Appendix \ref{appendix_section_ablation} for validation of robustness to this choice.}.
 First, we study the \emph{generalized Bradley--Terry model} \citep{bradley1952rank} with $W \sim \text{Gumbel}(0, s)$, which induces the conditional choice distribution $F_{\text{Logistic}(0, s)}(u(\x) - u(\x'))$.
 Second, we consider the \emph{exponential RUM} with $W \sim \text{Exp}(s)$, which yields a heavier-tailed conditional choice distribution $F_{\text{Laplace}(0, 1/s)}(u(\x) - u(\x'))$.